Ecohydraulics/flusstools-docs/docs/geotools.rst

 **Geospatial Functions for Hydraulics and Morphodynamics**

 The *GeoTools* (``flusstools.geotools``) modules provide *Python3* functions for many sorts of river-related analyses with geospatial data (e.g., for working with numerical model input and output).
-The package is intended as support material for the lecture `Python programming for Water Resources Engineering and Research`_, where primarily *conda* environments are used.
+The package is intended as support material for the `hydro-informatics ebook <https://hydro-informatics.github.io/>`_.

 Usage